Atlas of Light

 In the age of NewSpace, let's take a ticket to space.
 Let's embark aboard a space shuttle.
 Let's put on our suit, our helmet, and sit comfortably in the seats provided for this purpose.
 The engines light up, the rocket shakes.
 3, 2, 1 ...
 Go!
 Here we go.
 The flight is nominal.
 After a few hours of cruising, we are already 50,000 kilometers from Earth.
 At this precise moment, our planet appears to us under the aspect of a thin crescent of light, relatively close to the constellation of Orion and the star Sirius.

-This 3D view of the Earth illuminated by the Sun is the result of numerical simulations combining satellite images of the Earth and algorithms of positioning of the stars (Earth, Sun, stars) on the celestial vault.
-It simulates a view acquired on March 31, 2022 at a distance of 50 000 km.
-At this precise moment, the constellation of Orion and the star Sirius are located relatively close to our Earth.
+This 3D view of the Earth illuminated by the Sun, surrounded by the constellation of Orion and the star Sirius, is the result of numerical simulations combining satellite images of the Earth and algorithms of positioning of the objects (Earth, Sun, stars) on the celestial vault.
+It simulates a view acquired on March 31, 2022 at a distance of 50 000 km (**).
 In the absence of any light pollution, the Earth appears as a thin crescent of light.

 The Earth, one of the planets of our Solar System

 As we move away from our Earth, various objects of different sizes and colors appear within our field of vision.
 These are the other planets of our Solar System.
-Some are rocky (Venus, Mars), others are gaseous (Jupiter, Saturn, Neptune).
-But all of them are near a plane called the ecliptic, centered on the Sun.
+Some are rocky - such as Venus and Mars, others are gaseous - Jupiter, Saturn and Neptune, for example.
+But all of them are located close to a plane called the ecliptic, centered on the Sun.